 Let’s talk about slip angles

 The key to answering these questions lies in the topic of Slip Angles.
 You’ll know, even from turning a corner at slow speed on an ordinary road that the weight of your body is pushed towards the outside of the turn.
 Had the mechanical grip of the tyres not changed the direction of travel you would have continued to move forward and this forward force or inertia is still being applied as you go around the corner.
 The result is a side or lateral force on the tyre where it comes into contact with the road distorting the shape of the tyre.

 This distortion or flexing means that when cornering, the contact patch of the tyre and the wheel are pointing and travelling in a different direction to each other by a few degrees.
 The difference is known as the slip angle.
 As the cornering forces acting on the tyre build through a corner, the tyre will increasingly flex on the rim.
 It’s the difference in the travelling direction of the wheel and the tyre that generates friction and grip.

-We talked about understeer and oversteer in our last blog and you will find that subtle adjustments to tyre pressures will increase and reduce understeer and oversteer.
+We talked about understeer and oversteer in our last blog: going beyond the grip limit and you will find that subtle adjustments to tyre pressures will increase and reduce understeer and oversteer.
 If you really want to take tyre pressure optimisation to the next level however, you may want to fill your tyres with Nitrogen.
 Compressed air contains water molecules and will affect the tyres ability to maintain a consistent pressure once heated.
 Dry Nitrogen offers a moisture free alternative offering lower tyre running temperatures and consistent pressure maintenance.